AppleAppCodes/streetballer/README.md

    `npm install`
 2. Set the `GEMINI_API_KEY` in [.env.local](.env.local) to your Gemini API key
 3. Run the app:

+4. ---

+## Vercel Auto-Deploy Test
+This line was added to test automatic Vercel deployment integration.
    `npm run dev`